Car Review

 What is it like to drive?

-The e-308 SW is an uncomplicated car that doesn’t require too much from you to drive, but it’s probably more fun than you’d imagine it’s going to be.
-Let's face it though, that's likely to be a very low bar.
+The E-308 SW is an uncomplicated car that doesn’t require too much from you to drive, but it’s probably more fun than you’d imagine it’s going to be.
 The steering is incisive and helps you to place the car exactly where you want it.
+Peugeots rode and handled with real verve and magic in the 1980s and '90s - and while the firm's 2020s equivalents don't operate in the same stratosphere, they're good.
+Certainly among the more interesting steers in the Stellantis group.

 Is it good for long distances?

-The e-308 SW is rated at 254 miles of official range, which will work out at more like 200 miles of real world driving: enough for longer journeys punctuated by charging rest stops.
+The E-308 SW is rated at 275 miles of official range (up around 20 miles with its mid-life facelift), which will work out at more like 200 miles of real world driving: enough for longer journeys punctuated by charging rest stops.
 The ride is smooth over undulations and larger bumps but can get a little noisy over potholes and the like.
 It feels like the kind of mature, fuss-free machine you’d expect from a carmaker like Peugeot.

 Advertisement - Page continues below